top of page

 Imaging

-In addition to the physical examination, imaging studies may be employed to investigate the underlying causes further or exclude alternative diagnoses:
+Beyond a physical examination, imaging and electrodiagnostic studies may be utilized to investigate underlying causes further or rule out alternative diagnoses:

-• Radiography (X-ray): X-ray imaging may be utilized to evaluate the bony structures of the shoulder girdle and identify any fractures, dislocations, or other osseous abnormalities that could contribute to scapular winging (10).
+• Radiography (X-ray) – Used to assess bony structures of the shoulder girdle, helping identify potential fractures, dislocations, or skeletal abnormalities that could contribute to scapular winging (10).

-• Magnetic resonance imaging (MRI): MRI can provide detailed visualization of the soft tissues surrounding the scapula, including muscles, ligaments, and nerves, potentially revealing any structural damage or inflammatory processes that may be associated with winged scapula (10).
+• Magnetic Resonance Imaging (MRI) – Provides detailed visualization of soft tissues, including muscles, ligaments, and nerves, allowing for the detection of structural damage, inflammation, or other pathological changes associated with winged scapula (10).

-• Nerve conduction studies: These tests can help assess the integrity and functionality of the nerves that innervate the scapular stabilizing muscles, such as the long thoracic nerve, spinal accessory nerve, and dorsal scapular nerve, to detect any nerve injuries or impairments that may be implicated in scapular winging (10).
+• Nerve Conduction Studies (NCS) – Evaluates the functionality and integrity of the long thoracic nerve, spinal accessory nerve, and dorsal scapular nerve, helping to identify nerve injuries or impairments affecting scapular stability (10).

 Differential Diagnosis

-• Rotator cuff injuries: Damage to the tendons and muscles that make up the rotator cuff complex can result in pain, weakness, and a restricted range of motion in the shoulder, which may be confused with scapular winging (11).
+• Rotator Cuff Injuries – Damage to the rotator cuff tendons and muscles can lead to pain, weakness, and restricted shoulder mobility, which may be mistaken for scapular winging (11).

-• Shoulder impingement syndrome occurs when the rotator cuff's tendons or the subacromial bursa become compressed within the subacromial space, leading to pain and functional limitations that may resemble winged scapula (11).
+• Shoulder Impingement Syndrome – Occurs when the rotator cuff tendons or subacromial bursa become compressed within the subacromial space, causing pain and functional limitations that can resemble scapular winging (11).

-• Thoracic outlet syndrome: Compression of the neurovascular structures as they pass through the thoracic outlet can cause symptoms such as pain, weakness, and numbness in the shoulder, arm, and hand, potentially mimicking or occurring concurrently with scapular winging (11).
+• Thoracic Outlet Syndrome (TOS) – Compression of the neurovascular bundle within the thoracic outlet may lead to pain, weakness, and numbness in the shoulder, arm, and hand, potentially mimicking or coexisting with scapular winging (11).

-• Scapulothoracic bursitis: Inflammation of the bursa between the scapula and the ribcage can cause pain and discomfort during scapular movement, potentially leading to confusion with scapular winging (13).
+• Scapulothoracic Bursitis – Inflammation of the scapulothoracic bursa (between the scapula and ribcage) can lead to pain and discomfort during scapular movement, making it difficult to differentiate from scapular winging (13).

 Manual Therapy and Exercise

-• Nerve entrapments: Manual therapy techniques, such as Motion Specific Release (MSR) mobilizations, can help alleviate nerve entrapments that may contribute to scapular winging, including the long thoracic, spinal accessory, and dorsal scapular nerves (14).
+• Motion Specific Release (MSR) Mobilizations – These techniques help relieve nerve entrapments affecting the long thoracic, spinal accessory, and dorsal scapular nerves, which are commonly implicated in scapular winging (14).

-• Trigger Point Therapy: Manual pressure or dry needling can be applied to deactivate hyperirritable nodules, or trigger points, within the muscle fibers that may contribute to pain and dysfunction in winged scapula cases (15).
+• Trigger Point Therapy – Manual pressure or dry needling is used to deactivate hyperirritable nodules (trigger points) that contribute to pain and dysfunction in scapular winging cases (15).

-• Joint Mobilization: Specific joint mobilization techniques can be employed to address restrictions within the thoracic spine, sternoclavicular joint, and acromioclavicular joint, which may indirectly impact scapular positioning and movement (16).
+• Joint Mobilization – Targeted mobilization of the thoracic spine, sternoclavicular joint, and acromioclavicular joint can help restore normal scapular positioning and movement (16).

-• Chiropractic Manipulation: High-velocity, low-amplitude (HVLA) thrust techniques can be utilized to adjust restricted spinal or rib articulations, potentially improving thoracic mobility and biomechanics related to scapular winging.
+• Chiropractic Manipulation – High-velocity, low-amplitude (HVLA) adjustments of restricted spinal or rib articulations may enhance thoracic mobility and overall scapular biomechanics (16).

 Exercises

-Including focused stretches and strength-building exercises can aid in managing and preventing winged scapula.
+Focused stretches and strength-building exercises can help manage and prevent winged scapula.
 This video tutorial will examine evidence-supported exercises and therapeutic approaches to alleviate winged scapula symptoms and strengthen the periscapular muscles.
 By integrating a comprehensive knowledge of the musculoskeletal anatomy and biomechanics at play, you will gain insight into how these exercises can enhance postural alignment, alleviate pain, and boost functional mobility.

 Winged Scapula - Exercise and Treatment Video